 But as it turns out, the most heroic side in this story – and really, some of the most heroic characters in Rider stories in general – turns out to be the Extermination Squad themselves.
 A ragtag bunch of opportunistic outcasts, who bicker, complain, drink, and occasionally manage to succeed at saving people in the process of not getting killed themselves, wind up being the most likeable bunch in the first season.
 They are strictly human (with the exception of Mamoru, but he factors into this as well as we’ll see), but what really sets them apart from the other two Rider protagonists is that in the process of achieving seemingly-selfish goals, they’re willing to sacrifice far more personally to save those who are close personally to them.

-I mentioned this a bit in my article dealing with the finale of Agito, the characters who wind up behaving in the most heroic fashion in that show are the ones who create personal connections, and see the Agitos as individual persons, rather than threats.
+I mentioned this a bit in my article dealing with the finale of Agito.
+The characters who usually behave in the most heroic fashion in that show are the ones who create personal connections, and see the Agitos as individual persons, rather than threats.
 The same thing happens here.
-Even though they fight against Amazons who become direct threats to human beings, the squad also winds up becoming attached to one Amazon they’ve grown to unite around.
+Even though they fight against Amazons who become direct threats to human beings, the squad also becomes attached to one Amazon they’ve grown to unite around.
 Mamoru starts off as something like a pet puppy, but winds up being someone that they throw themselves into a suicide mission to try and save in the season finale.
-They are aware equally of both the human casualties on their side of the conflict, and how awful the violence they visit on the Amazons is.

 Haruka is a sympathetic protagonist, but I empathized more with the Squad because they managed to hold on to heroic actions within their means while having a more acute awareness of the stakes involved.
 Haruka starts off as isolated and sheltered in a sterile facsimile of a home life, and never seems to shake that illusory ideal, even as his methods of enforcing it necessarily become more hardened.

 The Extermination squad were never under such illusions, they all had lives that consisted equally of positive aspects and challenges (some more than others), and when given an opportunity to return to those small lives, they instead chose to return back to their soldiers’ lives in order to try and rescue someone they cared about, Mamoru.
 Foolhardy?
 Maybe, but those actions seem to me simultaneously simpler, yet more admirable morally than either Haruka or Jin.
-The former quietly accepts collateral damage as a consequence of maintaining a tenuous peace, the latter abandons peace and humanity entirely, but the Extermination squad doesn’t need a pretense of their ends justifying their means to keep up the illusion of heroism.
+The former quietly accepts collateral damage as a consequence of maintaining a tenuous peace, the latter abandons peace and humanity entirely, but the Extermination squad doesn’t need a pretense of their ends justifying their means to act like heroes.